IVikas17/E-commerce-Data-Management-and-Visualization-System/README.md

 - Ensure you have MySQL installed and running.
 - Create a database named `Ecommerce`.
 - Insert the generated data into the database.

-### Power BI Dashboard:
-- Open Power BI Desktop.
-- Import data from the MySQL database.
-- Create relationships between tables as needed.
-- Implement the visualizations and KPIs as described.

 ### Conclusion
 This project demonstrates the creation of a comprehensive data management and visualization system for an e-commerce brand, utilizing simulated data, a MySQL database, and Power BI for interactive dashboards.
 The steps provided should guide you through replicating and expanding upon this system.